 During his time studying for the Bar Professional Training Course at the University of Law he received awards that culminated in the highest mark in Plea in Mitigation and the Master of Laws prize for the pro bono element of his studies.
 Paul also volunteered with the Personal Support Unit at the Birmingham Civil and Family Justice Centre.

 Paul’s extensive experience of police work, disclosure and procedure coupled with his experience with the Crown Prosecution Service not only make him an effective prosecutor but also ensures that when defending he is able to bring an invaluable insight into the prosecution case.
 In addition, through his research experience, he has acquired the critical analytical skills required to effectively evaluate complex evidence.

-He has regularly prosecuted in both the magistrate’s court and the Crown Court, and spent a period of secondment with the Attorney General’s Office reviewing unduly lenient sentences.
+He has regularly prosecuted and defended in both the magistrate’s court and the Crown Court, and spent a period of secondment with the Attorney General’s Office reviewing unduly lenient sentences.

 Paul is a CPS Panel Advocate at level 2.